Try Documentalist, my app that offers fast, offline access to 190+ programmer API docs.

 What functionality is typically needed for writing a web application and how does Go support it?

-A very capable http server is part of standard library (net/http).
+A very fast http server is part of standard library (package net/http).

-It parses incoming http requests, provides an easy way to send http responses back.
+It parses incoming http requests and provides a way to send http responses back.

-A lot of what web server does is returning html.
-Constructing this html is greatly simplified by using templates.
+A lot of what web server does is returning html which is greatly simplified by using templates.
 Go has a powerful html/template library for that.
-To me it seems roughly equivalent of Django or Tornado templates.
+It’s roughly equivalent of Django or Tornado templates from Python world.

 Generating atom (rss) feeds